kranzuft/nodlim_old/_html/sol/basic/codeline.md

 title: HTML5 Doctype and Root Element | HTML Solution
 ---

-## Display "Hello HTML5" with a doctype and root element
+## Use indentation in a bare-bones HTML document

 ### Source
 ~~~html